Supp/Blog/Intercom Pricing in 2026: What You Actually Pay vs What You Think

 The Sticker Price vs The Real Price

-Here is what the $89/month Essential plan actually includes and what it does not.
+Here is what the Essential plan actually includes and what it does not.

 • Shared inbox for team conversations